Connect Care Provider Portal

 This is the way to go if you need information quick.

-Who Is Eligible To Use the Connect Care Provider Portal?
+Who Is Eligible to Request Access to the Connect Care Provider Portal?

 1. Ensure your independent practice has all its privacy controls in place.
 Your clinic must have an up-to-date Privacy Impact Assessment (PIA).

-4. Our team will contact you and outline the sign-up process in more detail, provide you with the CCPP Usage Agreement, and answer your questions.
+5. Our team will contact you and outline the sign-up process in more detail, provide you with the CCPP Access Agreement, and answer your questions when CCPP becomes available.

-5. When we contact you, we will go through a few steps to verify your identity as a practicing health care professional in Alberta.
+6. When we contact you, we will go through a few steps to verify your identity as a practicing healthcare professional in Alberta.
 Please be patient with this step.
 It is important that we assure ourselves that you are eligible to access Albertans’ personal health care information.

 Contact Us